DeepBitsTechnology/on-premises/README.md

 ### 3. Configure DNS Settings
    - Modify your domain name's DNS settings to point to the public IP of your EC2 instance.
    - If you don't have a domain, you can register a free one through services like [No-IP](https://www.noip.com/).
-   - After registering, send us your domain name so we can add it to our Auth0 whitelist.
+   - After registering, send us your domain name so we can add it to our Auth0 whitelist, and create Github app and Jira app for you if you need Github and Jira integration.

 ### 4. Configure SSL/TLS certificates
    - Copy your domain’s certificates to the ./certs/ directory, renaming them to privkey.pem and fullchain.pem if necessary.